 Remember, as you have already applied an oil-based primer, using water-based latex paints will not be a problem as it will not allow the board to absorb the water.

-So, if you need to save few bucks on your overall project, you can pick the cheaper option like latex paint rather than expensive enamel paint.
+So, if you need to save a few bucks on your overall project, you can pick the cheaper option, like latex paint rather than expensive enamel paint.

 Tips and Precautions when Applying Primer Paint